 If you have suffered negligent infliction of emotional distress in California as the result of an injury to yourself or a loved one, we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE or complete the form on this page to set up a time to discuss your case with one of our caring California injury attorneys.
+Call us at (855) LAWFIRM or complete the form on this page to set up a time to discuss your case with one of our caring California injury attorneys.

 We can also help you if you've been the victim of negligent infliction of emotional distress in Nevada.